Estate Planning Lawyer Des Moines, IA

 What does an Estate Planning Attorney do?

-An Estate Planning Attorney Des Moines, IA works with you and collaborates with other experts to create a set of documents that work in tandem to achieve your goals for after you pass on.
+An Estate Planning Lawyer Des Moines, IA works with you and collaborates with other experts to create a set of documents that work in tandem to achieve your goals for after you pass on.
 That set of documents is known as an estate plan.
 Each plan is unique to every client—there is no one size fits all.
 Oftentimes, the phrase, “simple will,” is used by future clients.
 When our team of experts review your personal effects, documents, assets, and portfolio, we create a plan that fits your needs.
 For some people their estate plan will be simpler than other people’s estate plan.
 But remember, a will is just one part of an estate plan.
 What if you want to leave money to a family member with special needs?
 Of course, you can’t gift them money directly to them in a will—Medicaid would take it all!
 Instead, we would investigate different forms of trusts to help that person live their best lives.
 That is just one of hundreds of examples as to how an estate planning attorney can help you.

 How do I get my parents to meet with an Estate Planning Attorney?